Payment Gateway Integration: The Process and What Nexts

 From here on, you will read about:

+Now that you know how a payment gateway works, hang on.
 It is going to be a long read.
-You will be deep diving into elements that will prepare you to integrate the option in your next Mobile Application.
+You will be deep diving into elements that will prepare you for the payment gateway integration process in your next Mobile Application.

 Let’s start –